 Cochlear implants are covered with prior authorization.
-Adult hearing aids are covered at 100% after the deductible is met.
+The device is covered at 100%.
 Appropriate cost sharing will apply to surgical services associated with the device.

 HOME HEALTH CARE

 Home health care provided by a DHMP network home health care provider is covered.
 Coverage requires periodic assessment by your provider.
 Home health care must be ordered by a physician and may require prior authorization.